50 North has served the community since 1970, supporting seniors with the resources and opportunities they need to live with health and purpose.

 Moved to current facility East Melrose Avenue.

 Name is changed to 50 North to convey the population served.

 The board of trustees approves expansion and renovation of the 50 North facility.

-Although the name and even the building has changed, the purpose has remained the same: enriching lives, supporting independence.
+Although the name and the building have changed, the purpose has remained the same: Enriching Lives, Supporting Independence.
 For more information about 50 North, visit the FAQ page.